Police-Data-Accessibility-Project/scrapers/Base_Scripts/Scrapers/list_pdf.md

 This script has two functions, the first, `extract_info`, extracts the links containing documents, and saves the url and the document name to a file called `links.txt`
-The second function, `get_files`, reads the link and name from `links.txt` and downloads the files.
+The second function, `get_files`, reads the link and name from `url_name.txt` and downloads the files.

 # More in depth explanations
  `extract_info` uses `urllib` to open the webpage, and then `BeautifulSoup4` to parse it.
 It then uses regex to finf all links that end with pdf or doc.
 It needs a few lines to be replaced with regex.